andymeneely/squib/docs/dsl/save_png.rst

   the horizontal distance that the drop shadow will be shifted beneath the final image.
   Ignored when ``shadow_radius`` is ``nil``.

-  See section below for details about drop shadows.
+  See :ref:`shadow` section below for more details.

   Supports :doc:`/units`.